ussian/Arch-Linux-Notes/Arch-Base-Install-+-Grub-(BIOS).md

     `Hardware Information` <BR>
     `Reboot` <BR>
     `Power Off` <BR><BR>

+OBS: if you are using a Nvidia 900 series with booting the arch linux.
+To fix this: highlight your bit version of arch and hit E this will bring up some new  text.
+Go to the beginning of that text, using the left arrow key, type 'nomodeset' and a space.
+Then hit enter.
+[Reference](https://wiki.archlinux.org/index.php/nouveau#NVIDIA_900_series_card_issues) & [video](https://www.youtube.com/watch?v=MMkST5IjSjY)

 You can navigate the menu with the arrow keys and click enter to choose the highlighted option. <BR>
 The option `Boot Arch Linux (x86_64)` wont be availble if your machine can´t run 64 bit OS <BR><BR>